Actindo-AG/Documentation/PIM/API/02_GetStarted.md

         -H 'Authorization: Bearer EYqSCcJOoBgbOxgHJpU3stvliosc+EGEFQ60QplUPjNuCOTfoebG2kvUg5sb574TjI94aEUMBG0I2DS+LulBQj+sXGIl3FX+3QFICEDb1Sw+HzfO1K34QhB60rkULlN2' \
         'https://[your-workspace].actindo.com/Actindo.CoreModules.Tools.TenantTest.ping?ping=42'

-    Replace *your-workspace* with the name of your instance, and the example values with your access (bearer) token that you have obtained in [Step 3: Generate an access token](#step-3-generate-an-access-token).
+    Replace *[your-workspace]* with the name of your instance, and the example values with your access (bearer) token that you have obtained in [Step 3 &ndash; Generate an access token](#step-3-–-generate-an-access-token).

-2. If the access token is valid, a success response is returned, as displayed in the following response sample.
+    If the access token is valid, a success response is returned, as displayed in the following response sample.

     **Response sample**

         {"pong":"42","success":true,"displayMessage":null,"displayMessageTitle":null,"error":null,"job_id":null}'

-### Step 5: Generate an access token from refresh token
+### Step 5 &ndash; Generate an access token from refresh token

 Access tokens are valid for a limited period of time.
 If your access token is expired, you can get a new one using your refresh token.

+#### Prerequisites

+You have a refresh token.
+You have obtained it when generating an access token, see [Step 3 &ndash; Generate an access token](#step-3-–-generate-an-access-token).

+#### Procedure

 1. Send the token URL request to generate your access token, as displayed in the following request sample.